sowmitra-das-sumit/sowmitra-das-sumit.github.io/README.md

 ## Other Interests

-   In addition to my academic interests, I am a classical guitarist at the [Classical Music Academy of Dhaka](https://www.youtube.com/c/ClassicalMusicAcademyofDhaka).
-I love playing and watching football (soccer) and passionately follow the
-   Manchester United football club.
+   - Besides my academic interests, I am a classical guitarist at the [Classical Music Academy of Dhaka](https://www.youtube.com/c/ClassicalMusicAcademyofDhaka).
+I love playing and watching football (soccer) and passionately follow the Manchester United football club.
 Additionally, I love to do street and portrait photography and collect old film cameras, LP records, and typewriters!